+Registration for SSO 2020 is now open.
 SSO’s annual symposium has grown and evolved significantly over the years to become a meeting that welcomes attendees from all practice settings and from all parts of the globe.
 This year’s symposium sessions are comprehensive in the range of topics and the depth of expertise delivered.
 Below are just a few of the planned symposium sessions:

 - Management of Breast Cancer in Women Age 70+

 - New Techniques for Cytoreduction and Peritoneal Chemotherapy for Colorectal Cancer: “How I Do It”